 The NCCN Foundation is the philanthropic affiliate of NCCN embracing the NCCN mission of improving the quality, effectiveness, and efficiency of care provided to patients with cancer.
 The Chair of the Foundation Board of Directors is The Honorable Ellen O. Tauscher, former Under Secretary of State for Arms Control & International Security and

 Member of Congress.

 Organizations who are interested in supporting the NCCN Foundation®, are encouraged to contact Marcie Reeder, MPH, Executive Director, NCCN Foundation.

 The NCCN Corporate Council is an important resource for the development and expansion of NCCN programs.
 NCCN gratefully acknowledges the support and commitment of these companies to the improvement of the treatments available to the patients whom we all serve.
 We also appreciate the recognition of NCCN's necessary autonomy in all decision-making regarding the conclusions, recommendations and outcomes of NCCN programs and resources.

 NCCN is an Equal Opportunity Employer in a significant growth phase.
 If you would like to become part of our premier organization dedicated to developing programs and products to enhance cancer care, please see our employment opportunities.
 We offer competitive salaries and excellent benefits.

-Organizations who are interested in exhibiting at NCCN programs are encouraged to contact Jennifer Tredwell, Director, Marketing.
+Organizations who are interested in exhibiting at NCCN programs are encouraged to contact Jennifer Tredwell, Senior Director, Marketing.